 If correct, this should allow schools a sigh of relief, and also raise a cheer for how the sector came together to fight for the cause.
 At another time, it may well have been easier for a government to get the policy passed.
-But, like the Scooby Doo gang, we were just too pesky to let them get away with it.
+But, like the Scooby Doo gang, we were just too coalition, the sort Theresa May can only dream of.
+And, it seems, it worked.